 Key consideration1: An FMI's rules and procedures should clearly define the point at which settlement is final.
 ZCE's business rules clearly define the point at which settlement is final.
-According to the Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange, ZCE implements a daily mark-to-market system under which ZCE timely notifies members of the clearing results after the completion of daily clearing.
+According to the Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange , ZCE implements a daily mark- to-market system under which ZCE timely notifies members of the clearing results after the completion of daily clearing.
 In case that a member objects to the clearing results, the member shall notify the Exchange thereof in writing before the market open of the next trading day.
 Under special circumstances, the member may notify the Exchange thereof in writing within two hours after the market open of the next trading day.
 If no objection to the clearing results is raised within a prescribed time limit, then the member shall be deemed to have accepted the clearing results as being accurate.
 The existing legal framework of China can generally ensure the legal certainty of settlement finality in China.
-ZCE's provisions on settlement finality are based on the Regulation on theAdministration of Futures Trading, Measures for the Administration of Futures Exchanges, Measures for the Supervision and Administration of Futures Brokerages, Provisions of the Supreme People's Court on Several Issues Concerning the Trial of Futures Dispute Cases, and other applicable laws, regulations, judicial interpretations, and business rules and thus are highly protected under law, which ensures that upon the completion of settlement of its CCP business, the settlement is final and cannot be revoked or declared to be invalid.
+ZCE's provisions on settlement finality are based on the Regulation on the Administration of Futures Trading, Measures for the Administration of Futures Exchanges, Measures for the Supervision and Administration of Futures Brokerages, Provisions of the Supreme People's Court on Several Issues Concerning the Trial of Futures Dispute Cases , and other applicable laws, regulations, judicial interpretations, and business rules and thus are highly protected under law, which ensures that upon the completion of settlement of its CCP business, the settlement is final and cannot be revoked or declared to be invalid.
 This information is published to members and investors through such channels as ZCE's trading rules, operating guidelines and official website.

-Key consideration2: An FMI should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
-An LVPS or SSS should consider adopting RTGS or multiple-batch processing during the settlement day.

-ZCE implements a daily mark-to-market system.
+Key consideration2: An FMI should complete final settlement no later than the end of the value date, and ZCE implements a daily mark-to-market system.
 ZCE's business rules can ensure the settlement of trading is completed during the settlement day.
 Currently, ZCE provides no intraday or real-time settlement and has never deferred any final settlement to the next trading day.